jxthyatt/Trustworthy-Domain-Generalization./README.md

 :hotsprings: **Note:** PFL refers to personalized federated learning.
 All methods for federated DG are deployed in Leave-One-Domain-Out experiments, e.g., the first column means choosing one domain (Photo) to hold out as a target client while using others (Art, Cartoon and Sketch) as source clients.

-### Multimodal DG from Cityscapes to ACDC-fog ( :herb::herb: TABLE V)
+### Multimodal DG from Cityscapes to ACDC-Fog ( :foggy::foggy: TABLE V)
-:rocket::rocket: We provide quantitative results and checkpoint files in demo “from [Cityscapes](https://www.cityscapes-dataset.com/) to [ACDC](https://acdc.vision.ee.ethz.ch/overview)” ( :star: here model is tested on ACDC-fog :foggy: dataset).
+:rocket::rocket: We provide quantitative results and checkpoint files in demo “from [Cityscapes](https://www.cityscapes-dataset.com/) to [ACDC](https://acdc.vision.ee.ethz.ch/overview)” ( :star: here model is tested on ACDC-Fog dataset).
 Please view more details in TABLE V.

 | Method                       | PST            | Pub’Year            | mIoU            | Gain                  | Checkpoint file                                                          |